 You should know your market well and identify a local need for childcare in the community.
 You’re not always going to know everything, even after a lot of research, but there are steps you can take, from word-of-mouth to real estate analysis.

 For example …

 In a highly-populated city like Chicago I was blessed to know there’s a lot of opportunity out there.
 But let’s take a typical daycare center that might have a capacity of say 50 kids.
 That means that even if you’re in a neighborhood with only about 2,000 kids, that still leaves room for a few daycare centers to run successfully at capacity assuming you estimate about 20-30% of kids will use daycare in your target neighborhood.
 The truth is there’s a high demand for high-quality daycare centers in many places, from urban to rural.

 Tips for choosing your new daycare center location …

 Pick somewhere close to a main street that’s easy to find.
 Make sure parking is plentiful and nearby (where possible).
 Consult with local authorities about possible requirements for creating an official drop-off zone with flashing lights in front of your center.
-Not only is a main street location easier to get to, it’s much easier for prospective customers to notice and get interested in and it may be a requirement.
+Not only is a main street location easier to get to, it’s much easier for prospective customers to notice and get interested in.
 If it comes to a split between a better deal or a better location, choose location.
 Honestly, you should be willing to pay a little bit more for a prime location.
 It will pay off one thousandfold in the end!